CX Pro-Formula Concrete Countertop Slurry

 This fast-acting slurry speeds up your project by allowing a final polish less than 24 hours after its application, cutting the wait time of standard slurry mixes in half!

 Tip: multiply the length (in feet) by the width (in feet)

 - Mixes with water

-Before mixing the Acrylic Slurry, polish the countertop to desired depth.
+Before mixing the slurry, polish the countertop to desired depth.
 A minimum 400-grit finished surface is recommended before slurrying.

-- Place the Pro-Formula Acrylic Slurry into a mixing container.
+- Place the CX Pro-Formula Concrete Countertop Slurry into a mixing container.

 - In a separate container, measure out 6 ounces (175 mL) of water.

 - Slowly add the water to the dry ingredients. add only enough water to create a mix with a toothpaste-like consistency.
-You will need approximately 6 ounces (175 mL) of water for a whole bag of Pro-Formula Acrylic Slurry, depending on the color.
+You will need approximately 6 ounces (175 mL) of water for a whole bag of CX Pro-Formula Concrete Countertop Slurry, depending on the color.

-- Before applying Acrylic Slurry, thoroughly wet the concrete surface.
+- Before applying slurry, thoroughly wet the concrete surface.
 Keep a spray bottle handy to wet concrete as you work.

-- Wearing a rubber or latex glove, place a handful of Acrylic Slurry on the countertop and work in circular motions, ensuring that all the small holes and voids are filled.
+- Wearing a rubber or latex glove, place a handful of slurry on the countertop and work in circular motions, ensuring that all the small holes and voids are filled.

 - Using a plastic putty knife, scrape off all excess as you work.

 - Let the Acrylic Slurry cure for 1 day.

 - Lightly polish the surface starting with a minimum 400-grit polishing pad, concentrating on removing dried paste from surface.